Is Taroko Gorge Open? What to Know for Visiting in 2026

 Zhuilu Old Road (trail)ClosedWill need many years to recover (possibly never)

-Tunnel of Nine TurnsClosedPossible reopening in mid-2025.
+Tunnel of Nine TurnsClosedPossible reopening in late-2025.

 Silks Place Hotel (Booking / Agoda)OpenThe hotel is taking bookings in 2025.